 There will be certain variables that change from person to person, and it is important to establish those beforehand so that you know what to look for when shopping for your next purchase.

 How much space will you need?
 Since this will be your primary source of cooling in many cases, make sure that you leave ample space for both food and drinks as well as any other random items that you need to stay cool (medications, fish bait, etc.).
 We also recommend going with higher levels of ice if possible since the last thing you want is to run out of ice while in the middle of the lake or ocean.
-Just to be safe, consider bumping up to the higher size.
+Just to be safe, consider bumping up to the larger size.

 Do you plan on being on the water for a few hours?
 A day?
 A week-long excursion?
 If you anticipate being on for more than a few hours then we would encourage you to check out one of the higher-end lines that promise multi-day ice performance.
 It can be very inconvenient and sometimes impossible to find additional ice once on the water so we think it is better to be safe than sorry.

-While all marine and fishing coolers should inherently be waterproof to a certain extent, what levels are you going to actually need?
+While all marine and fishing coolers should inherently be waterproof to a certain extent, what levels are you going to need?
 Do you want it to protect your stored items in the case of a random rain shower?
 What if the cooler accidentally tips over into the lake, fully exposing it to outside water?

 While nobody anticipates some of these examples, consider where you are doing and any potential turbulence or moving issues that might arise.
 Also, understand that “waterproof” can mean different things depending on how you ask.
-According to the dictionary, waterproof literally means “designed to prevent water from entering and passing through“.
+According to the dictionary, waterproof means “designed to prevent water from entering and passing through“.
 However, using that definition, no fishing cooler is technically fully waterproof as all will ultimately fail if submerged long enough.
-It is up to you to find out how close to fully waterproof you really want to go.
+It is up to you to find out how close to fully waterproof you want to go.

 Do you want a fishing cooler that has multiple access points so that you don’t have to get up and move to the other side every time you need to pull something out?
 Are there multiple carrying handles so that anybody on either side of the cooler can easily move it if need be?
 Do you have other areas for your drinks or do you need built-in cup holders?
 Do you have or need a fish scale?

 Would having backup ice packs built into the cooler be of great help to you?
 These and many other questions should run through your head when considering your purchase.
 Think about where you will be sitting and what actions you will take on a given day and make sure that your target product will assist and not interfere with these.
 The last thing any fisherman wants is for their cooler to get in the way while they are doing their favorite activity.

 Of course, how much you are willing to spend will play a big role.
 When it comes to fishing coolers we encourage that you don’t skimp on quality to save a couple of bucks.
 While that doesn’t mean you have to go out and purchase a 500 dollar cooler to meet your needs, we feel that you should put more emphasis on cooling performance than you would for, say, a picnic cooler.